vimaier/hpc-knapsack/README.md

 [TOC]

-This is the result of the project in the course 'High Performance Computing' at the University of Applied Sciences Kaiserslautern in the semester SS2015 .
+This is the result of the project in the course *High Performance Computing* at the University of Applied Sciences Kaiserslautern in the semester SS2015 .
 The aim of the project was to implement an algorithm that solves the knapsack problem and improve this algorithm to a faster and parallelized version.
 The project was performed by

 * Kevin Keßler (keke0002@stud.hs-kl.de) and
 * Viktor Maier (vima0001@stud.hs-kl.de).